gregzaal/HDRI-Haven/README.md

 # HDRI Haven Source Code

-This repo contains the website code for [Texture Haven](https://hdrihaven.com/).
+This repo contains the website code for [HDRI Haven](https://hdrihaven.com/).

 I am not a web developer really, so I apologize in advance for the hideous code you are about to see.